Pakistan's Pervez Musharraf sentenced to deat... | Taiwan News

 At the time, Musharraf said the move was "politically motivated" and that he was being punished for his services to the country.

-The Pakistani government imposed a travel ban on him, but the measure was lifted in 2016, allegedly to allow the now-76-year-old general to seek medical treatment abroad.
+The Pakistani government imposed a travel ban on him, but the measure was lifted in 2016, ostensibly to allow the now-76-year-old general to seek medical treatment abroad.
 He then left for Dubai.

-Despite Musharraf's absence, the court's decision to hand him a death sentence is seen as a landmark move in the country where judiciary usually avoids going against senior members of the security forces.
+Despite Musharraf's absence, the court's decision to sentence him to death is seen as a landmark move in a country where judiciary usually avoids going against senior members of the security forces.
+"It's unprecedented in Pakistan's judicial history," said Jillani, the lawyer.

+Not everyone appears to support the court's verdict, however.
+"It's time to unite the country.
+There's no benefit in such rulings, which divide the nation and our institutions," said Fawad Chaudhary, Pakistan's minister for science and technology.

+"The court pronounced its judgment without hearing Musharraf's arguments.
+There are loopholes in the entire process," Shahzad Chaudhary, a former high-ranking official of the Pakistani air force, told DW.
+"He has a right to appeal the verdict in a higher court and he will use this option."

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.